The energy-momentum tensor at the earliest stage of relativistic heavy ion collisions: Introduction

 The gluonic state that is produced at very early times after a relativistic heavy-ion collision is called a glasma.
 The classical gluon fields of the individual nuclei before the collision, and the glasma fields in the post-collision system, satisfy the YM equation.
 Boundary conditions connect the known pre-collision solutions to the glasma field immediately after the collision.
 In the post-collision regime, one can consider a systematic expansion of the YM equation using a power series in the proper time $\tau$.
 The idea of performing an analytic $\tau$ expansion, also called the ``near field expansion,'' was proposed in \cite{Fries:2005yc} and further developed in \cite{Fukushima:2007yk,Fujii:2008km,Chen:2015wia,Fries:2017ina}.
 The convergence of the series is determined by the time scale $\tau_0\sim 1/Q_s$, where $Q_s$ is the saturation scale.
 We note again that although $\tau_0$ is a very early time, it may be sufficient to determine important bulk properties of the plasma, including the distributions of the energy, momentum, and angular momentum that are transferred from the initial colliding nuclei to the glasma around mid-rapidity.

 A modification of this approach called the IP-Glasma model was studied in Refs.~\cite{Schenke:2012wb,Schenke:2012hg}.
-The IP-Glasma model combines the Impact Parameter Saturation (IP-Sat) model, which is an impact parameter generalization of the MV model, and the evolution of glasma fields through classical YM equations.
+The IP-Glasma model combines the Impact Parameter Saturation (IP-Sat) model \cite{Kowalski:2003hm,Watt:2007nr}, which is a generalization of the MV model that describes finite systems by promoting the colour charge density to depend on the impact parameter, and the evolution of glasma fields through classical YM equations.
 The essential input is the dipole cross section in proton deep inelastic scattering, which is experimentally well constrained.
-The result of the procedure is a `lumpy' distribution for the saturation scale $Q_s(x^\pm,\vec x_\perp)$ which describes the sub-nucleon structure of the nucleus.
+The result of the procedure is a ``lumpy'' distribution for the saturation scale $Q_s(x^\pm,\vec x_\perp)$ which describes the sub-nucleon structure of the nucleus.
 Using this result, one obtains a good description of many bulk features of distributions at RHIC and the LHC \cite{Schenke:2013dpa,Schenke:2014tga}.
 The original formulation assumed boost invariance and was therefore effectively 1+2 dimensional, but fluctuations in rapidity have since been included using the JIMWLK renormalization group equation, see~\cite{Schenke:2016ksl,McDonald:2018wql,McDonald:2020oyf}, and provide a full 1+3 dimensional glasma picture.
 Boost non-invariant systems have also been studied using coloured ``particle-in-cell" simulations \cite{Gelfand:2016yho,Ipp:2017lho,Ipp:2020igo}.
 These calculations simulate the evolution of coloured point charges in continuous phase space coupled to non-Abelian gauge fields on a discrete lattice.